Aakash-ML/SimilarImageSearch/README.md

  * Avatari_TASK1_v2: Use of simple autoencoder, not the best

  * Avatari_TASK1_v2_3: Use of a bigger autoencoder without dropout layer, reconstruction better  than previous version but performance for similarity check still not comparable to pre-trained model.

+* Avantari_AutoEncoder_V0.1: Have tried to create a better performing Autoencoder, And it thus perform better.
+Please have a look and comment.

 ## Task 2
 ### Image clustering